 July 1, 2024

 CLARKSTON, GA – To assist in the education and training of veteran students for specialized high-demand STEM careers, the NSF Experiential Learning for Emerging and Novel Technologies (ExLENT) July 1 awarded Georgia Piedmont Technical College a grant totaling $1 million!
+The M.I.L.E.
+(Mechatronics Immersive Learning Experience) grant is specifically geared toward helping veterans gain hi-tech, transferable skills.

 In its grant application, Georgia Piedmont emphasized the ever-increasing demand for trained technicians to support the critical mechatronics industry, not only in its service area of DeKalb, Newton and Rockdale Counties but across the country.
 Mechatronics is a cutting-edge field that merges mechanics, electronics, and computer science to create intelligent machines and systems.
 It’s a vital part of the overall manufacturing industry.